maziara/deluge-feed-inoreader/README.md

 # deluge-feed-inoreader (DFI)
-RSS feed your Deluge server with Innoreader service
+RSS feed your Deluge server with Inoreader service

 ## About
 This is a python script to feed your favorite torrents via RSS to your Deluge server.